tequdev/evernode-docs/docs/source/platform/hotpocket/npl.md

 # Node Party Line (NPL)

-Node Party Line offers a way for dapp instances (nodes) of a cluster to exchange information among themselves in realtime.
-This is useful in cases where dapp needs to make decisions based on differing information provided by individual nodes.
+Node Party Line offers a way for DApp instances (nodes) of a cluster to exchange information among themselves in realtime.
+This is useful in cases where DApp needs to make decisions based on differing information provided by individual nodes.

 Examples: